stolostron/rhacm-docs/about/known_issues.md

 ## Host adoption failed

 Bare metal hosts are not supported.
 An error message appears when you try to validate the host adoption.

+## Unable to parse an empty space in a query

+From the console and Visual Web Terminal, users are unable to search for values that contain an empty space.